Protestantism in Sichuan: Current situation

-After the communist takeover of China in 1949, Protestant Churches in China were forced to sever their ties with respective overseas Churches, which has thus led to the merging of all the denominations into communist-sanctioned Three-Self Patriotic Church.
+After the communist takeover of China in 1949, Protestant churches in China were forced to sever their ties with respective overseas Churches, which has thus led to the merging of all the denominations into communist-sanctioned Three-Self Patriotic Church.

+In 1958, a "religious reformation" movement swept through Tibet.
+Churches in Bathang were desanctified and converted into communal canteens, along with demolitions of Buddhist temples and burning of sacred texts.

 Radio Free Asia reported an arrest of eight Christians in 2010 during a gathering of a house church in Suining, while two were beaten.
 The police detained them for six hours and treated them as if they were criminals.

-In 2018, Wang Yi, a well-known pastor from Chengtu, along with 100 Christians, were detained by authorities.
+In 2018, Wang Yi, a well-known pastor from Chengdu, along with 100 Christians, were detained by authorities.
 Wang was reportedly arrested on allegations of "inciting subversion of state power".
 That same year, four Christian churches in Sichuan have been given an ultimatum and told they must join the Three-Self Church or be shut down.

-In 2019, 200 congregants in Chengtu began to meet in secret after their state registered Three-Self church has been shut down.
+In 2019, 200 congregants in Chengdu began to meet in secret after their state registered Three-Self church has been shut down.

 On 17 November 2021, police raided the Qingcaodi Reformed Church in Deyang.
 Days later, one of the church members, Liu Wuyi, was detained criminally.

-On 14 August 2022, police in Chengtu raided a Sunday gathering of the Early Rain Covenant Church (a congregation of the Reformed tradition founded by Wang Yi) and detained a leader.
+On 14 August 2022, police in Chengdu raided a Sunday gathering of the Early Rain Covenant Church (a congregation of the Reformed tradition founded by Wang Yi) and detained a leader.

+Early Rain Covenant Church

+Early Rain Covenant Church is one of the largest and most resilient house churches in Sichuan.
+The congregation was started as Early Rain Blessings Fellowship in April 2005 by Pastor Wang Yi and his wife Jiang Rong, in their own home in Chengdu, which was formally established as a house church in April 2008.
+It had been variously known as Early Rain Blessings Church, Early Rain Reformed Church and Early Rain Reformed Presbyterian Church before changing its name to Early Rain Covenant Church.
+As the church grew larger, several other house churches in Chengdu have joined Early Rain over time to form the Presbytery of West China Reformed Churches.
+This has led to other institutional extensions such as a kindergarten, a day school, a seminary (Western China Covenant Theological Seminary), and a liberal arts college (Western China Covenant College).
+In December 2019, Pastor Wang Yi was sentenced to nine years in prison for "inciting subversion of state power" and "illegal business activity".